initiumlv/jumis-api/README.md

 The library provides several filter types for querying data:

 ### FilterEqual
-Exact match filter:
 ```php
 new FilterEqual('ProductCode', 'PROD001')
 ```
 ### FilterLike
-SQL LIKE pattern matching:
 ```php
 new FilterLike('ProductName', 'Test%')
 ```

 ### FilterBetween
-Range filter:
 ```php
 new FilterBetween('DocDate', '2024-01-01', '2024-12-31')
 ```

 ### FilterLessThan
-Less than comparison:
 ```php
 new FilterLessThan('Price', 100)
 ```

 ### FilterGreaterThan
-Greater than comparison:
 ```php
 new FilterGreaterThan('Quantity', 0)
 ```

 ## Error Handling

-The API methods (`read`, `insert`) in `ApiService.php` will return a parsed array from the XML response.
+Always wrap API calls with try-catch blocks to handle HTTP errors or XML parsing issues.
-If `parseXmlResponse` encounters an empty or invalid raw string before attempting to parse XML, it may return `null`.
+If response from API encounters an empty or invalid raw string before attempting to parse XML, it will return `null`.
-If XML parsing itself fails, Exception is thrown.
-Network issues or other Guzzle client errors can also throw exceptions.
-Always wrap API calls in try-catch blocks.

 ```php
 try {